-The concert ‘Yiddishland’ consists of songs in Yiddish, Hebrew and Esperanto languages from the three albums of Karolina Cicha: “9 Languages”, “Yiddishland” and “Jeden wiele”.
+The concert consists of songs in Yiddish, Hebrew and Esperanto languages from the three albums of Karolina Cicha: “9 Languages”, “Yiddishland” and “Jeden wiele”.
 Some of them, like “Yedid nefesh” are taken from spiritual culture.
 Other songs have poetical lirics written by Jewish poets from Podlaskie region: Chaim Siemiatycki, Rabbi Elizer Szulman of Tykocin or Moris Rosenfeld from Sejny.
-Other songs are the testimonies of the places: “Bialystok main heim” and other traditional Jewish songs connected with this region, as well as a song, written in archaic Yiddish, by the XVIth century scholar Rivka Tiktiner, whoa father was raised in Tykocin.
+There are also the testimonies of the places: “Bialystok main heim” and other traditional Jewish songs connected with this region, as well as a song, written in archaic Yiddish, by the XVIth century scholar Rivka Tiktiner, whose father was raised in Tykocin.
 Some of this texts have never seen the light of day – have never left the archives.
 There is a place for Esperanto – the language invented by polish Jew – Ludwik Zamenhof who was born in Białystok.

 ‘Cicha’s unique approach to rare repertoire is absolutely compelling, and her artistry on stage, as performer and musician is riveting.
 I have directed the oldest festival of Jewish music in the U.S for the past fifteen years.
 In that capacity, I have heard a wide range of artists from around the world who present Jewish music.
 Ms. Cicha stands out.
 Her work is original, intelligent, and creative, and makes a strong contribution to contemporary Jewish culture.’

 – Eleonor Shapiro / Jewish Music Festiwal, Berkley, California